nsnam/ns-3-dev-git/doc/tutorial/source/conceptual-overview.rst

 .. sourcecode:: bash

-  AUTHORS          doc        RELEASE_NOTES.md  utils     waf-tools bindings         examples   scratch           utils.py  wscript CHANGES.html     LICENSE    src               VERSION   wutils.py contrib          Makefile   test.py           waf CONTRIBUTING.md  README.md  testpy.supp       waf.bat
+  AUTHORS          doc        RELEASE_NOTES.md  utils bindings         examples   scratch           utils.py CHANGES.html     LICENSE    src               VERSION contrib          Makefile   test.py
+  CONTRIBUTING.md  README.md  testpy.supp

 Change into the ``examples/tutorial`` directory.
 You should see a file named ``first.cc`` located there.
 This is a script that will create a simple